– Jessica Paule, Class of 2015

-Graduates can begin careers in either a clinical setting where they work directly with offenders and victims, or in a research setting where empirical answers are sought to crucial issues affecting the administration of criminal justice.
+Forensic psychology graduates can begin careers in either a clinical setting where they work directly with offenders and victims, or in a research setting where empirical answers are sought to crucial issues affecting the administration of criminal justice.

 The Washington Center Experience

 Gain valuable professional experience while earning credits towards graduation requirements by taking part in the Washington Center experience, which integrates professional work, classwork, leadership and civic engagement.

 Students graduating with a forensic psychology degree have a wide range of opportunities.
 Previous forensic psychology graduates have pursued advanced degrees and have gone on to be accepted to law school, master's programs in criminal justice, forensic psychology, mental health counseling, school counseling and doctoral programs in forensic psychology and clinical psychology.

 The forensic psychology program at Tiffin University is a blend of coursework in psychology and criminal justice.
 This gives you many different opportunities for employment in mental health, social service and criminal justice settings.